Tracking consent for GDPR

 GDPR functionality can be turned on from the Administration > GDPR section of CATS.
 You'll also need to include your company's own GDPR policy that will be linked to when a record is asked for consent.
 A policy is required by law in order to ask a subject for consent.

 Once GDPR is turned on, a candidate/contact consent tag will be created that can be generated in an email from CATS, which will include a link that the subject can use to either give or deny consent.
-This tag can be found in the "Add Tag" section within the "Send Email" page, with a separate one being generated for candidate and contact records.
+This tag can be found at the "Add Tag" button when sending an email, with a separate one being generated for candidate and contact records.

 Note: These tags are also available in workflow triggers and the Email Templates section of your CATS portal, so that you can better manage when to give consent to your candidate/contact.